learn-co-curriculum/dsc-effect-sizes/README.md

 ![png](index_files/index_33_1.png)

 The "overlap" (shaded region above) is the total **AUC (Area Under the Curves)**.
-You can use this to identify the sample that end up on the wrong side of the threshold.
+You can use this to identify the samples that end up on the wrong side of the threshold.
 You can calculate the amount of overlap as shown below.

 ```python